mohitg1213/odoo_scripts/README.md

-# Some usefull bash scripts
+# Some usefull bash scripts for ODOO

 1) db_dump.sh